Provable Multi-Task Representation Learning by Two-Layer ReLU Neural Networks: Proofs of Proposition and Theorem

 \section{Proofs of Proposition \ref{prop:1} and Theorem \ref{thm:1}}

 In this section we prove Proposition \ref{prop:1} and Theorem \ref{thm:1}.
-Throughout, we will abuse notation by reusing $c,c',c''$ and $C$ as absolute constants independent of all other parameters.
+Throughout, we will slightly abuse notation by reusing $c,c',c''$ and $C$ as absolute constants independent of all other parameters.
 The notations $O(\cdot)$, $\Theta(\cdot)$, and $\Omega(\cdot)$ describe scalings up to absolute constants independent of all other parameters.
-We start by establishing that each neuron is in general position with high probability at initialization.